We want all our customers to benefit from Three's network, website and services.

-Large Print or Braille Documents.
+Large Print, Audio or Braille Documents.

 We support both the original text relay service to customers who need to make calls in which some or all of the call is made or received in text format and the Next Generation Text (NGT) Service (see below).
 Text relay facilitates real time conversation between a voice and textphone user.
 Calls are connected to an operator equipped with voice and textphone, providing a translation service to or from callers whose conversations originate in either text or voice.
 The text direct access prefixes are: 18000 for Text to Emergency Services, 18001 for Text to Voice and 18002 for Voice to Text.